hbatagelo/impvis/README.md

 | `code_global`        | string                 | GLSL code to be injected in the global scope                     |
 | `comment`            | string                 | Comments in LaTeX math mode                                      |

-Each inline table of the `parameters`' array is expected to have two key/value pairs:
+Each inline table of the `parameters`' array must have two key/value pairs:

 | Key     | Value type | Description     |
 | :------ | :--------- | :-------------- |